HitkoDev/Videobox/README.md

 [Videobox - a lightweight video player](http://hitko.eu/videobox)
 ========================================================================

-> A picture is worth a thousand words - by that logic, video tells 30.000 words per second
+> A picture is worth a thousand words - by that logic, a video tells 30.000 words per second

 It's important to remove videos from your page
 ----------------------------------------------